martingehrke/finance/terms.md

 >Working capital is a measure of both a company's efficiency and its short-term financial health.
 Working capital is calculated as: Working Capital = Current Assets - Current Liabilities.
 [7](#citations)
 I need to write up more about this.

+## Efficient Frontier
+>The efficient frontier (or portfolio frontier) is a concept in modern portfolio theory introduced by Harry Markowitz and others in 1952.
+It is the set of portfolios each with the feature that no other portfolio exists with a higher expected return but with the same standard deviation of return.
+[8](#citations)

+This can send you down the rabbit hole of [Modern Portfolio Theory (MPT)](https://en.wikipedia.org/wiki/Modern_portfolio_theory) and [Efficient Market Hypothesis (EMH)](http://www.investopedia.com/terms/e/efficientmarkethypothesis.asp).
+Something you should do eventually, when you have a lot of time.

 # Citations
 [1]<https://en.wikipedia.org/wiki/The_Millionaire_Next_Door>
 [2]<https://en.wiktionary.org/wiki/all_hat_and_no_cattle>